ztachip/ztachip/Documentation/PortProcedure.md

 - Compile all files under [here](../HW/src).
 They are generic VHDL codes without any special primitives so it is ready to be ported to any FPGA/ASIC

 - Have a version of [wrapper library](../HW/platform) for your FPGA/ASIC.
-There are 4 components that you need to map to your FPGA/ASIC library.
-They are just some basic memory block primitives so any FPGA/ASIC toolchain would have them.
+There are 6 components that you need to map to your FPGA/ASIC library.
+They are mostly just some basic memory block primitives so any FPGA/ASIC toolchain would have them.
 There is also a [wrapper version for simulation](../HW/platform/simulation) that you can reference for expected behaviour.

 - Reference [here](../HW/examples/GHRD/main.v) as example on how to integrate ztachip to your design.